We Have Answers.

 - Lard, or pig tallow, stabilizes the lather and is a hardening fat.
 It creates a firm bar, that won't go to mush the minute it hits the shower.

 - Castor oil has a unique fatty acid make up and helps increase lather, creating a low, dense, creamy lather that works along with the coconut oil.
 Castor oil is easily absorbed by the skin and offers great moisturizing properties.

 Why do we use lard in our recipes?
 First of all, we don't claim to be vegan and we are not against animal products in our soap, hence the most important ingredient...goat's milk.
 Second, lard makes a great soap.
 It has a solid history in old fashioned soap making.
 And finally, pig tallow is a waste product of the meat industry.
 Here in Oklahoma, we raise and slaughter pigs for pork, bacon, etc. By using lard or tallow in our soaps, we are thus reducing waste and making the most of the life of an animal that was killed for food.

-Many soap makers use Palm Oil as a substitute for Lard/Tallow, but unless it's certified sustainable, it could be destroying our rain forests, and thus a threat to our planet.
+Many soap makers use Palm Oil as a substitute for Lard/Tallow, but unless it's certified sustainable, it could be taking part in destroying our rain forests, and thus a threat to our planet.

-That's my thought process, what do you think?
+Those are my thoughts, what do you think?

 How do you color your soap?